apollographql/apollo-tooling/packages/apollo-vscode/README.md

 If you're having trouble with the extension not launching or not detecting your configuration files, you can check the language server logs.

-1. Open the VS Code output tab from the bottom of your editor
+1. Open the VS Code output tab by running the command "View: Toggle Output"
 2. Switch the output view to "Apollo GraphQL"
 3. Check the logs and report any bugs you find!